 Mental health is our ability to think, feel and behave in a way that helps us to perform at our best – in our personal lives with family and friends, at university, at work and in the community.

-You can contact Counselling and Psychological Services (CAPS) on 8627 8433 from 9am to 5pm, Monday to Friday.
+You can contact our Student Counselling Service on 8627 8433 from 9am to 5pm, Monday to Friday.

 If you need to speak to someone for immediate support, the Mental Wellbeing Support Line is available any time day or night, including University close-down periods and bank holidays.

 Formerly known as the University Crisis Line, the Mental Wellbeing Support Line provides free support to students experiencing emotional distress.
 You can speak with a counsellor after 5pm to 9am from Monday to Friday, 24 hours on Saturday and Sunday, and during University close-down periods and on public holidays.

 The service provides free and confidential access to wellbeing support and advice to help you find relief from current emotional distress, explore coping strategies, and advice pathways for longer term solutions.